aws-samples/aws-parallelcluster-monitoring/README.md

 tags = {“Grafana” : “true”}
 ```

 Make sure that port 80 and port 443 of your master node are accessible from the internet (or form your network).
-You can achieve this by creating the appropriate security group via AWS Web-Console or via Command Line Interface (CLI (https://docs.aws.amazon.com/cli/index.html)), see an example below:
+You can achieve this by creating the appropriate security group via AWS Web-Console or via [CLI](https://docs.aws.amazon.com/cli/index.html), see an example below:

 ```
 aws ec2 create-security-group --group-name my-grafana-sg --description "Open Grafana dashboard ports" —vpc-id vpc-1a2b3c4d